junegunn/proco/README.md

 =====

-Proco is a lightweight asynchronous task executor service with a thread pool especially designed for efficient processing of multiple items.
+Proco is a lightweight asynchronous task executor service with a thread pool especially designed for efficient batch processing of multiple items.

 Producer-consumer
 -----------------

-Proco implements a traditional [producer-consumer model](http://en.wikipedia.org/wiki/Producer-consumer_problem) where mutliple clients simultaneously submits (produces) items to be processed, and threads in the thread pool process (consumes) items concurrently to maximize throughput.
+Proco implements a traditional [producer-consumer model](http://en.wikipedia.org/wiki/Producer-consumer_problem) where mutliple clients simultaneously submits (*produces*) items to be processed, and threads in the thread pool process (*consumes*) items concurrently.
+A client can asynchronously submit an item and optionally wait for its completion.
+A submitted item is put into a fixed sized queue, which is then taken out by one of the executor threads.
+In a highly concurrent environment a queue can become a point of contention, thus Proco allows having multiple queues.
+However, if you need strict serializability (FCFS), you should just have a single queue and a single executor thread.

 Batch processing
 ----------------